Cooperative Multi-Agent Reinforcement Learning with Partial Observations: Preliminaries and Problem Formulation

 To address the above limitations akin to estimators~\eqref{eqn:OnePoint} and \eqref{eqn:TwoPoint}, in this paper, we adopt the one-point residual-feedback policy gradient estimator

-originally proposed in \cite{Zhang20ICML_Residual}.
+originally proposed in \cite{zhang2020improving}.
 Same as the estimator \eqref{eqn:OnePoint}, the estimator \eqref{eqn:Residual} only requires one policy evaluation at each iteration, but can use the history of policy evaluations to effectively reduce the variance of the current policy gradient estimate and, therefore, improve the learning rate.
+We note that the estimator \eqref{eqn:Residual} cannot be directly used to solve MARL problems where the agents can only observe the value of their local objective functions $J_i$.
+To address this challenge, in this paper, we let agents implement a finite number of consensus steps to approximate the value of the global objective function $J$ and analyze the effect of consensus errors on the gradient estimator~\eqref{eqn:Residual}, as we discuss below. \footnote{We note that since the original submission of this paper, a new one-point zeroth-order estimator has been proposed in \cite{chen2022improve} that improves on the performance of the estimator in~\eqref{eqn:Residual}.
+However, this method is centralized and does not directly apply to the MARL problem under consideration.}

-According to \cite{nesterov2017random,Zhang20ICML_Residual}, both estimators~\eqref{eqn:OnePoint} and \eqref{eqn:Residual} provide unbiased gradient estimates of a smoothed function $J_\delta(\theta)$ at $\theta_k$, where $J_\delta(\theta)$ is defined as $J_\delta(\theta) := \mathbb{E}_u\big[ J(\theta + \delta u)\big]$ and $u$ is subject to a standard multivariate normal distribution.
+According to \cite{nesterov2017random, zhang2020improving}, both estimators~\eqref{eqn:OnePoint} and \eqref{eqn:Residual} provide unbiased gradient estimates of a smoothed function $J_\delta(\theta)$ at $\theta_k$, where $J_\delta(\theta)$ is defined as $J_\delta(\theta) := \mathbb{E}_u\big[ J(\theta + \delta u)\big]$ and $u$ is subject to a standard multivariate normal distribution.
 Therefore, updating the policy parameter $\theta_k$ as in \eqref{eqn:StochasticGradient} using the gradient estimates~\eqref{eqn:OnePoint} or \eqref{eqn:Residual} will in fact converge to a stationary point of the smoothed function $J_{\delta}(\theta)$ rather than a stationary point of the value function $J(\theta)$ that may be nonsmooth.
 To ensure that the stationary point found by this process is meaningful for the original MARL problem, we need to define appropriate optimality conditions that additionally ensure that $J_{\delta}(\theta)$ and $J(\theta)$ are close to each other.
 Specifically, we consider the following optimality criterion